You may be surprised that some plants that can help keep flies away are already growing in your yard.

 18. Citronella

-Citronella oil or citronella candles containing citronellal provide a chemical-free way to repel flies from patios and decks.
+Citronella oil and candles are natural ways to keep flies away from patios and decks.
 The oil can also be used to make homemade fly spray by mixing a few drops with water in a spray bottle.

 Takeaway